-- The water is often far deeper that people think.
+- The water is often far deeper than people might think.

-- It's very cold, and can quickly cause cramp and breathing difficulties.
+- It's very cold, which can quickly cause cramp and breathing difficulties.

-- It may contain hidden rubbish and debris such as shopping trolleys and broken glass which can cause injuries and drowning.
+- It may contain hidden rubbish and debris, such as shopping trolleys and broken glass, which can cause injuries and lead to drowning.

-- Sometimes it can be polluted and makes them very ill.
+- Sometimes it can be polluted which could lead to illness.

 If you do decide to swim in a lake or river, make sure you keep yourself as safe as possible...

-- Don't jump or dive in, as the water can be far deeper than it looks - with unseen hazards.
+- Don't jump or dive in as the water can contain unseen hazards and be far deeper than it looks.

 - Never swim near weirs or locks as there are often dangerous currents.